Milton Sipalo: Second surviving victim

-On 7 September, a woman left her home in Chingola and traveled to Lusaka via bus.
+On 7 September, a woman left her home in Chingola with her baby and traveled to Lusaka via bus.
 Along the journey, she became acquainted with a woman traveling to Petauke.
-After their bus arrived in Lusaka, they decided to spend the night at the bus terminal, as there were no buses scheduled for either women's destination until the next morning.
+After their bus had arrived in Lusaka, they decided to spend the night at the bus terminal, as there were no buses scheduled for either woman's destination until the next morning.
 A short time later, the women were greeted by two soldiers, who asked the women to show them their national registration cards, to which they obliged.
 The soldiers attempted to convince the women to spend the night with them at a guest house, but the women declined.
 However, one of the soldiers carried the Petauke woman's bags with him, so the woman followed him.
 That woman has never been identified, and it is unknown whether she is alive or another victim.

 Approximately one hour later, the other soldier persuaded the other woman by telling her that her acquaintance was sleeping in the guest house.
 The woman reluctantly agreed and followed him.
 After 30 minutes of walking, they arrived at a narrow path, and the soldier strangled the woman as she tended to her baby.
 She woke up hours later, her child crying next to her.
 Her national registration card had been taken out of her suitcase and placed on her head.
 The woman's wristwatch and wedding ring had also been stolen.
 She eventually got help after walking to a nearby house.